Overview of a Convertible Note Subscription Agreement with Steps

 What is a Convertible Note Subscription Agreement?

-A Convertible Note Subscription Agreement is a contract for an investor to subscribe for convertible note, which is a debt instrument that converts into equity under predefined conditions.
+A Convertible Note Subscription Agreement is a contract for an investor to subscribe to a convertible note, which is a debt instrument that converts into equity under predefined conditions.

-The conditions for convertible note to convert into equity under a Convertible Note Subscription Agreement are a qualified financing, at a liquidity event, or on a maturity date.
+The conditions for a convertible note to convert into equity under a Convertible Note Subscription Agreement are qualified financing, at a liquidity event, or on the maturity date.

 To raise funds by issuing convertible notes, either a Convertible Note Subscription Agreement or a Convertible Note Instrument can be used.
 If a company has one (or very few) investors subscribing for the note, a Convertible Note Subscription Agreement may be used.